powsybl/powsybl-core/docs/grid_exchange_formats/psse/import.md

 ### _Switched Shunt Data_

-In the PSS®E version 33 only one switched shunt element can be defined at each bus.
-Version 35 allows multiple switched shunts at the same bus, adding an alphanumeric switched shunt identifier.
+In the PSS®E version 33, only one switched shunt element can be defined on each bus.
+Version 35 allows multiple switched shunts on the same bus, adding an alphanumeric switched shunt identifier.

 A switched shunt device may be a mix of reactors and capacitors; it is divided in blocks and steps: a block contains `n` steps of the same admittance.
 The steps and blocks can be adjusted to regulate a given magnitude: a voltage at a bus, a reactive power output or an admittance.
 Only voltage regulation is considered when mapping this equipment to PowSyBl.